Ice hockey in the United States: Fanbase

-Ice hockey is one of the 4 major sports watched in the United States, and the U.S.-based National Hockey League is watched by many people around the world.
+Ice hockey is one of the 4 major sports watched in the United States, and the US-based National Hockey League is watched by many people around the world.

-Ice hockey is traditionally popular in Massachusetts (and New England in general), Michigan, New York (especially Upstate New York) and Minnesota within the United States.
-Minnesota is known as the hockey capital of the US.
+Ice hockey is traditionally popular in the Northeastern and Midwestern United States, particularly in Massachusetts (and New England in general), Michigan, New York (especially Upstate New York) and Minnesota.
+Minnesota is known as the State of Hockey and the Minneapolis–Saint Paul metropolitan area is the hockey capital of the US.

+The NHL has also made inroads into other areas of the US not historically known for hockey.
+Teams based in North Carolina, Tennessee, Florida, Texas, Arizona, Nevada, and California have all contributed to an increase in the sport's popularity in those states, with Dallas, Tampa Bay, Carolina (based in Raleigh), Anaheim, Los Angeles, Vegas, and Florida (based near Miami) all winning the Stanley Cup at least once each since 1999.

 The NHL is trying to grow the sport of ice hockey by attempting to diversify the fanbase and expand from its traditional demographic.
-A notable example is the Chicago Blackhawks has seen a significant increase in attention from ethnic minorites groups since their Stanley cup successes in the 2010s, which has resulted in the team setting up outreach programs for urban youths and low income neighbourhoods.
+A notable example is the Chicago Blackhawks, who have seen a significant increase in attention from ethnic minorities since their Stanley Cup successes in the 2010s, which has resulted in the team setting up outreach programs for urban youths and low income neighborhoods.
 The Washington Capitals also have noteworthy outreach programs for to garner interest ice hockey.

 The NHL has outreach programs like "Hockey is for Everyone" to make ice hockey more accessible to urban youth and low income communities.

 Present day

 As of the year 2015, there are over 2,000 ice rinks in the United States alone (United States, 2008).
 There are now 32 teams participating in the NHL, with 25 in the United States and 7 in Canada.
-As of spring 2014, United States has won 16 medals (gold, silver, and bronze) total.
+As of spring 2014, the United States has won 16 Olympic medals (gold, silver, and bronze) total.

-The U.S. now has more youth hockey players than all other countries, excluding Canada, combined.
-The legacy of the Miracle on Ice is believed to be influential in popularizing the sport from a fringe sport to a mainstream sport.
+The US now has more youth hockey players than all other countries, excluding Canada, combined.
+The legacy of the Miracle on Ice is believed to be influential in popularizing the sport from a regional sport to a mainstream sport.

 Number of registered players by state

-Number of registered hockey players, including male, female and junior, provided by USA Hockey, as of November 2022.
-Minnesota's total does not include the roughly 6,500 high school hockey players who are not affiliated with USA Hockey.
+Number of registered hockey players, including male, female and junior, according to USA Hockey.

+Players by Birth State 2024 - 25 Season

+Below are lists of US-born hockey players ranked by birth state.
+The numbers do not include players who transferred to other states to play high school hockey or for other programs including boarding schools or AAA teams.
+For example, neither T. J. Oshie, who was born in Washington state, but played high school hockey in Warroad, Minnesota or Jack Johnson, who was born in Indiana, and played at Shattuck-Saint Mary's in Faribault, Minnesota count towards the total number of players currently from Minnesota.

+National Hockey League

+As of April 2025, there are 316 US-born hockey players representing 36 states in the National Hockey League (NHL).